viamrobotics/docs/docs/services/data/capture/_index.md

 {{% /expand%}}

-You may capture data from one or more component methods:
+You may capture data from one or more resource methods:

-- To enable or disable data capture for a configured component or method, use the `on/off` toggle on the component's configuration pane in the Viam app.
+- To enable or disable data capture for a configured resource or method, use the `on/off` toggle on the resource's configuration pane in the Viam app.
-- To change the frequency of data capture for a method, enter the number of measurements you wish to capture per second in the frequency field on the component's configuration pane in the Viam app.
+- To change the frequency of data capture for a method, enter the number of measurements you wish to capture per second in the frequency field on the resource's configuration pane in the Viam app.

 After adding configuration for the methods, click the **Save** button in the top right corner of the page.